 May 5: Preserving Wind Energy

-On January 20, the Trump Adminstration issued a memorandum on federal approvals for wind energy projects, effectively shuttering wind energy development.
-On May 5, Weiser and eighteen other attorneys general responded by suing the Trump Administration.
+On January 20, the Trump administration issued a memorandum on federal approvals for wind energy projects, effectively shuttering wind energy development.
+On May 5, Weiser and eighteen other attorneys general responded by suing the Trump administration.
 The attorneys argued their states should be allowed to pursue reliable energy generation projects and that Trump did not offer a reasoned explanation for the blockages.
-After the Trump Administration attempted to dismiss the lawsuit, a judge in Massachusetts ruled the lawsuit can move forward.
+After the Trump administration attempted to dismiss the lawsuit, a judge in Massachusetts ruled the lawsuit can move forward.

 May 5: Preventing the U.S. Department of Health and Human Services from Being Dismantled